sksunkai0505/KaiSun0505.github.io/research.md

 - Built product design libraries (25+ products and 300+ components) for small kitchen appliances and unmanned aerial vehicles (UAVs) [<a href="https://www.youtube.com/watch?v=IOUOeyWYNPg&t=8s">Product Design Repository</a>].
-- Developed data analytics, product configuration, and process planning and scheduling optimization modules for the Smart PLM system.
+- Developed visual analytics, product configuration, resource allocation, and process planning and scheduling modules for the Smart PLM system, and deployed these tools for the engineering design department at Filtertech, Inc.
-- Developed and deployed visual analytics, product configuration, and resource allocation optimization tools with the Smart PLM system for the engineering design department at Filtertech, Inc. [<a href="https://www.youtube.com/watch?v=dCntEIeN4oc">Engineering Analytics Toolset</a>].
+[<a href="https://www.youtube.com/watch?v=dCntEIeN4oc">Engineering Analytics Toolset</a>].
 - Developed and deployed digital twin and flight mission configuration services for the drone fleet management solution at UsPLM, Inc.
 [<a href="https://www.youtube.com/watch?v=jhsvqWByD-g">Demo1</a>]